defano/wyldcard/README.md

 Other...
 ```

-Note that retrieving items from a menu always produces a multi-line value, even when the values put into the menu were originally comma-separated.

 #### The message

 The _message box_ is a HyperCard window containing a single-line editable text field (you can show or hide this window from the "Go" menu).
 Text entered into the message is evaluated as a HyperTalk statement when you press enter.
 The contents of this field can by read or written as a container and is addressable as `[the] message`, `[the] message box` or `[the] message window`.